Jason Hogan: Winnipeg Blue Bombers

 On March 25, 2022, it was announced that Hogan had joined the Winnipeg Blue Bombers as the team's running backs coach.
 He served in that capacity for three seasons where the team's starter, Brady Oliveira, was named to the All-CFL team in 2023 and 2024 and also won the CFL's Most Outstanding Canadian Award in both of those years while being named the CFL's Most Outstanding Player in 2024.
 He was promoted to offensive coordinator on February 4, 2025.
+After one season in that capacity, he returned as the team's running backs coach for 2026.

 Personal life

 Hogan and his wife, Ivana, have a son and a daughter.